Blaisingenzi/HOTEL-MANAGEMENT-SYSTEM/Readme.md

 - **Slow Room Updates** 🕒: Staff can’t quickly tell which rooms are free, slowing down check-ins and annoying guests.

 ### Where It Fits
-This system is perfect for medium-sized hotels (50–200 rooms) in places like Kigali, Rwanda, where tourism is booming—Rwanda welcomed 1.2 million visitors in 2024 (Rwanda Tourism Board)!
+This system is perfect for medium-sized hotels (50–200 rooms) in places like Kigali, Rwanda, where tourism is booming—Rwanda welcomed 1.2 million visitors in 2024 (Rwanda Development
+Board)!
 These hotels want to move from paper to digital for faster, better service.

 ### Who Uses It?
 - 🛎️ **Receptionists**: Check guests in and out without stress.